 Ugly Truths About Modern Dating

-Let’s face it, we no longer live in the good ol’ days where love at first sight turned into courtship which led to a happy, long marriage.
+Let’s face it, we no longer live in the good ol’ days where love, at first sight, turned into a courtship which led to a happy, long marriage.
 With the advancements of technology, fear of commitment, and the high rate of infidelity, modern dating is not easy.
 And for those born in the late 20th century, we especially know just how difficult dating can be.

 The person who cares less has all the power in the relationship and no one wants to be the one who has more interest because that is just too vulnerable.
 Because we do not want to appear too eager, we tend to take hours or sometimes days to text back.
 These psychological games are not fun for anyone.

 Phone calls are a dying art form.
 Most communication nowadays happens through text messages which is actually the most impersonal form of communication.

 Planning ahead and setting dates tend to never happen.
 Thanks to social media, other romantic interests, and friends, dates tend to be more spur of the moment than thoughtfully planned out.